cmderdev/cmder/CONTRIBUTING.md

 # How to contribute

-Unfortunately we all can't work on cmder every day of the year, so I have decided to write some guidelines for contributing.
+Unfortunately we all can't work on Cmder every day of the year, so I have decided to write some guidelines for contributing.

 If you follow them your contribution will likely be pulled in quicker.